kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/try-kibo-onboarding.md

 First, update your nickname.
 To do this:
 1. Click the arrow next to Kibo School in the top left
 2. Select “Edit Server Profile"
 3. Update your **nickname** to your first name and last name initial (e.g. Emmy O, Ope B).
 This will change your nickname in the Kibo School server only.
-See image below:

 ![image](https://user-images.githubusercontent.com/1774663/177208516-a1a24791-5c9d-47df-bc1b-52498fc23ba8.png)